 Q. How can I get an application?

-Q. Can I apply for more than one position (Police Officer, Jail Guard, Traffic Authority)?
+Q. Can I apply for more than one position (Police Officer, Jail Guard, Community Safety or Traffic Authority)?

 Q. How long does it take to complete the Police Officer recruiting selection process?